kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 # [HCO known as Hyper Converged Operator](https://github.com/kubevirt/hyperconverged-cluster-operator)

+####New Change 1->**Prerequisites:**

+This Blog assumes that the reader is aware of the concept of Operators and how it works in K8's environment.
+Before proceeding further, feel free to take a look at this concept using [CoreOS BlogPost](https://coreos.com/blog/introducing-operators.html)

 ## What it does?

 The goal of the hyperconverged-cluster-operator (HCO) is to provide a single entrypoint for multiple operators - [kubevirt](https://blog.openshift.com/a-first-look-at-kubevirt/), [cdi](http://kubevirt.io/2018/CDI-DataVolumes.html), [networking](https://github.com/intel/multus-cni/blob/master/doc/quickstart.md), etc... - where users can deploy and configure them in a single object.
 This operator is sometimes referred to as a "meta operator" or an "operator for operators".
 Most importantly, this operator doesn't replace or interfere with OLM.
 It only creates operator CRs, which is the user's prerogative.